Trauma treatment centers in Virginia

 Our trauma centers are state-recognized, which means we voluntarily provide a higher level of care for the most critically injured patients.
-Our trauma centers include:
+HCA Virginia has trauma centers at these locations:

 - Level I Trauma Center at Chippenham Hospital, offering the highest level of care and expert burn care in partnership with Burn and Reconstruction Centers of America

 - Level II Trauma Center at Henrico Doctors' Hospital

 - Level II Trauma Center at Reston Hospital Center

 Our Level I, II and III Trauma Centers include: